-As a canvasser with Fund for the Public Interest, you’ll work out of a campaign office in one of dozens of cities across the country.
+As a canvasser with Fund for the Public Interest, you’ll work in one of dozens of cities across the country.
 You’ll go out into communities, knock on doors and talk to people about the issues to raise awareness, build our membership and raise money for the organizations we work with.

 In addition to canvassing every day, field managers work closely with the canvass director to meet the goals of the office, and have the chance to build even more skills.